huisenlim/EGL314TeamD/README.md

 Using the known coordinates of the anchors, the Raspberry Pi performs multilateration to determine the player's real-time position within the game environment.

 To improve tracking accuracy, calibration offsets are applied to compensate for ranging errors, and a Kalman filter is used to smooth position data and reduce measurement noise.

-This setup provides reliable indoor positioning for the ghost hunting game, enabling location-based gameplay mechanics such as ghost detection and dispelling.

 # 3. POC game code
 The programming of the game for POC includes the base game mechanic of dispelling ghosts with the tag and button, win/lose condition, synchronised SFX using Multiplay, and a [sequential tutorial](Tutorial.md).